Labadists: The Labadist community

 In the Labadist community there were craftsmen who generated income, although as many men as possible were sent on outreach to neighbouring towns.
 Children were tutored communally.
 The women had traditional roles as homemakers.
 A printing press was set up, disseminating many writings by Labadie and his colleagues.
-The best known of Labadist writings was not Labadie's but Anna van Schurman's, who wrote a justification of her renunciation of fame and reputation to live in Christian community.
+The best known of Labadist writings was not Labadie's but Anna van Schurman's, who wrote a justification of her renunciation of secular intellectual life to join the community.
 Van Schurman was noted in her day as "The Star of Utrecht" and admired for her talents: she spoke and wrote five languages, produced an Ethiopic dictionary, played several instruments, engraved glass, painted, embroidered, and wrote poetry.
 At the age of 62 she gave up everything and joined the Labadists.

-After Labadie's death, his followers returned to the Netherlands, where they set up a community in a stately home – Walta Castle – at Wieuwerd in Friesland, which belonged to three sisters Van Aerssen van Sommelsdijck, who were his adherents.
+After Labadie's death, his followers returned to the Netherlands, where they set up a community in a stately home – Walta Castle – at Wieuwerd in Friesland, which belonged to three sisters of Cornelis van Aerssen van Sommelsdijck, who were his adherents.
 Here printing and many other occupations continued, including farming and milling.
 One member, Hendrik van Deventer, skilled in chemistry and medicine, set up a laboratory at the house and treated many people, including Christian V, the King of Denmark.
 He is remembered as one of the Netherlands' pioneering obstetricians.

 Several noted visitors have left their accounts of visits to the Labadist community.
 One was Sophia of Hanover, mother of King George I of Great Britain; another was William Penn, the Quaker pioneer, who gave his name to the US state of Pennsylvania; a third was the English philosopher John Locke.

 Several Reformed pastors left their parishes to live in community at Wieuwerd.
 At its peak, the community numbered around 600 with many more adherents further afield.
 Visitors came from England, Italy, Poland and elsewhere, but not all approved of the strict discipline.
 Those of arrogant disposition were given the most menial of jobs.
 Fussiness in matters of food was overcome since all were expected to eat what was put in front of them.

 Daughter communities were set up in the New World.
 La Providence, a daughter colony on the Commewijne River in Surinam, proved unsuccessful.
 The Labadists were unable to cope with jungle diseases, and supplies from the Netherlands were often intercepted by pirates.
 Entomological artist Maria Sybilla Merian, who had lived in the Labadist colony in Friesland for some years, went to Surinam in 1700 and drew several plates for her classic Metamorphosis Insectorum Surinamensium on the Labadist plantation of La Providence.